stb-tester/stb-tester/README.rst

 CONFIGURATION
 =============

-All parameters that can be passed to the stbt tools can now also be specified in configuration files.
-Configuration is searched for in (latter taking precedence over earlier):
+All parameters that can be passed to the stbt tools can also be specified in configuration files.
+Configuration is searched for in the following files (with later files taking precedence):

 1. /etc/stbt/stbt.conf
 2. ~/.config/stbt/stbt.conf